halexandra45/MLBGames/README.md

 To showcase the code in the web browser, please utilize chrome for best results.
 The link to it can he found here: https://halexandra45.github.io/MLBGames/mlbGames.html

-NOTE: Please make sure to click on pop up and confirm to 'Load Unsafe Scripts."
+NOTE: Please make sure to click on pop up and confirm to "Load Unsafe Scripts."
 The finished results should look as the picture below.